The Order of Adam

 The Ancient Way

-Adam: The First King and Priest
+Adam: King and Priest

 But Adam was more than a king.
 He was also a priest.
 After the Fall, God clothed Adam and Eve in coats of skins—the skins of sacrificed animals—the first atonement offering.
 From this sacred beginning was established the pattern of covenant and sacrifice.

 The scriptural account makes clear that Adam taught his children the ways of God.
 When we read of Abel bringing "the firstlings of his flock," we must ask: who taught him this?
+Abel didn't invent sacrifice.
+He was following an established pattern passed down from his father.

 Adam, the first patriarch